-The Medical Assisting program prepares students for entry-level employment in the medical support field.
+The Medical Assisting with a Concentration in Clinical Support program prepares students for entry-level employment in the medical support field.
 The program provides the student with the opportunity to gain knowledge and skills to become employed as a medical assistant working in physicians' office, office and hospital laboratories, urgent care centers and other health care facilities.